-Richard Desir is a Senior Workforce Transformation Nurse in Cardiff.
+Richard Desir is Director of Nursing, Primary, Community and Intermediate Care Clinical Board, Cardiff and Vale University Health Board.
 Originally from Manchester, he moved to South Wales to live with his wife and family in 2007 and continue his career, which resulted in great career growth and a balanced lifestyle.
-He explains:

 “I was born and raised in Manchester and qualified as a Registered Nurse in 1989.
 I have worked in a variety of clinical settings including Inpatient medical and rehabilitation wards; cardio-thoracic care, accident and emergency and NHS Walk-in Centre’s in the north of England.

 I met my wife who is Welsh, and who was also a Registered Nurse in England, and she really wanted to raise a family in Wales, so it felt completely natural to relocate back to her home city of Cardiff.
 I quickly realised how versatile Wales is from both a career and lifestyle perspective; everything you could ever want - from beautiful landscapes to urban towns - is within an hour’s drive.